RX-M/kubecon-eu-2019/step02/README.md

 ### 2. Run a Test Container

-To test our contianer system we will run a simple container, the rx-m hello-world image.
+To test our container system we will run a simple container, the rx-m hello-world image.
 First get top level help by running the ctr command with no arguments:

 ```